karatelabs/karate/karate-core/README.md

 # Karate Driver
 ## UI Test Automation Made `Simple.`

-> This is new, and this first version 0.9.X should be considered *BETA*.
+> 0.9.5.RC3 is available !
+There will be no more API changes.
+0.9.5 will be "production ready".

 # Hello World